Frequently Asked Questions

 There are countless strategies to make biochar, including large scale, in the backyard and everything in between.
 You can learn more here.

-Nowadays several companies make biochar, giving you a large number of purchase options.
-A simple internet search such as ‘buy biochar’ should bring up some popular choices for you.
 If you are specifically interested in purchasing biochar as produced by Michael in the Green Power House (featured in The Need To GROW), you can find out more at Regenitech.com.

 One way to reach out is by posting a comment on our Facebook or Instagram pages.
 You can send us a direct message through either of those platforms once you have followed or liked our pages.
-You can also reach out through the Contact Form on their website or send an email.

 You can learn more about the Green Power House and Michael’s company at Regenitech.com.